 About the croft

-In our bùth beag we sell the eggs from our hens, somtimes our own pork, and a wee bit of produce from our garden and polytunnel.
+In our Bùth Beag (little shop) we sell the eggs from our hens and a wee bit of seasonal produce from our garden and polytunnel.

-We garden without chemicals, feeding the soil with manure from our hens and our neighbour’s ponies, as well as collecting seaweed from the nearby shore.
+We croft without chemicals, feeding the soil with poop from our hens and pony manure from our neighbours, as well as collecting seaweed from the nearby shore.

 Coille Challtuinn